vaishvikmaisuria/VaishvikMaisuria/README.md

 I just finished my undergraduate studies at University of Toronto.
 A full-stack developer who loves to create software for others to enjoy.
 I love to develop innovative solutions to solve problems.

-  - 💻 I’m currently working on Falcon, eccomerce automation software
+  - 💻 I’m currently working on Willow, investing automated assistent software
   - 🔭 I’m currently learning Ruby on Rails and Swift
   - 👯 I’m looking to collaborate on Falcon, and the authentication/subscription aspect
   - 💬 Ask me about, suprise me !